Mary Lacity

-Mary Cecilia Lacity (born May 27, 1963) is a Walton Professor of Information Systems and the Director of the Blockchain Center of Excellence at the University of Arkansas, Sam M. Walton College of Business.
+Mary Cecilia Lacity (born May 27, 1963)[1] is a David D. Glass Chair and a distinguished professor of Information Systems at the University of Arkansas, Sam M. Walton College of Business.

-Lacity was previously the Curators’ Distinguished Professor of Information Systems and International Business Fellow at the University of Missouri-St. Louis.
+Lacity was previously the Curators' Distinguished Professor of Information Systems and International Business Fellow at the University of Missouri–St. Louis.
 She also held the position of visiting scholar at the MIT Center for Information Systems Research.
-Additionally, she has held visiting positions at the London School of Economics, Washington University, and Oxford University.
-She is best known for her research in automation, outsourcing and blockchain.
+Additionally, she has held visiting positions at the London School of Economics, Washington University in St. Louis, and University of Oxford.
+Her research is in automation, outsourcing and blockchain.

 Early life

-Mary Lacity was born May 27, 1963 in Atlantic City, New Jersey.
-She got her undergraduate degree in Quantitative Business Analysis at Pennsylvania State University in 1985.
-Before Mary received her PhD, she was a consultant for Technology Partners International and a systems analyst for Exxon.
+Born in Atlantic City, New Jersey, Lacity received her undergraduate degree in Quantitative Business Analysis at Pennsylvania State University in 1985.
+Before receiving her PhD, she was a consultant for Technology Partners International and a systems' analyst for Exxon.
 In 1992, she received her Ph.D. in Information Systems from the University of Houston, C.T.
 Bauer College of Business.

 Career

 University of Missouri-St. Louis

-Mary Lacity started at the University of Missouri-St. Louis in 1992, and was there for 26 years.
+Lacity started at the University of Missouri–St. Louis in 1992, and was there for 26 years.
 Starting as an Assistant Professor of MIS, she moved to associate professor in 1998 and full professor in 2004.
-In 2012, she became the Curators’ Distinguished Professor of Information Systems, and International Business Fellow.
+In 1996, she testified on behalf of the Civil Service Employees Association of Westchester County, New York, in opposition to county efforts to privatize computer systems.
+In the early 2000s, she worked with Leslie Willcocks of the London School of Economics in the research of outsourcing of information management.
+In 2012, Lacity became the Curators' Distinguished Professor of Information Systems, and International Business Fellow.
 She taught classes on Qualitative Research Methods and The Philosophy of Science and Qualitative Research Methods.

 Sam M. Walton College of Business

-After her time at the University of Missouri-St. Louis, Mary Lacity moved to Fayetteville, Arkansas for a position as the Director of the Blockchain Center of Excellence.
-The goals of the Blockchain Center of Excellence are to develop research partnerships, promote the dissemination of knowledge about blockchain, and push industry adoption of blockchain technology.
+After her time at the University of Missouri-St. Louis, Lacity moved to Fayetteville, Arkansas, to become a Walton Professor of Information Systems.[11]
+She also served as the Director of the Blockchain Center of Excellence for five years.